pezi/dart_periphery/example/i2c_ssd1306_java/README.md

 This demos displays two images, an emoji and a sine curve created by bsh script.

-Needed steps to start the demo - tested on a Raspberry Pi
+Needed steps to start the demo - tested on a Raspberry Pi and Armbian

+Raspberry Pi

+`sudo apt-get install openjdk-17-jdk`

+for Armbian a higher JDK version is possible

+`sudo apt-get install openjdk-21-jdk`

 Set the correct JAVA_HOME environment to a JDK

-`sudo apt-get install openjdk-17-jdk`

 `export JAVA_HOME=/usr/lib/jvm/default-java`